-The System Garden, located within the University of Melbourne’s Parkville campus, was first established in 1856 and was designed by the University of Melbourne’s first Professor of Natural History, Frederick McCoy in concert with architect Edward La Trobe Bateman.
-The System Garden was designed as a unique formal scientific, cultural and landscape feature and today it holds a cherished position within both the University and wider community.
+Located within the University of Melbourne’s Parkville campus, The System Garden was first established in 1856 and was designed by the University of Melbourne’s first Professor of Natural History, Frederick McCoy in concert with architect Edward La Trobe Bateman.
+The garden was a special place of scientific and historical aspirations of University in a golden time of scientific discovery and enquiry.
+The System Garden was designed as a unique formal scientific, cultural and landscape feature and holds a cherished position within the University and wider community.

 Our Campus in the 21st Century

 Our Campus in the 21st century (OC21) was developed by the University community in a series of workshops that explored the qualities wanted across all campuses and precincts.
 It is the formal response to the University of Melbourne’s strategic plan Growing Esteem and is integral to how the University will plan for the future, and to developing high-quality campus-based experiences for diverse communities.

 The System Garden will support our campus in the 21st century through the following:

 At a turning point in scientific discovery and enquiry the System Garden was founded with the grand aspiration of being one of the most expansive and diverse System Gardens in the world.

 The System Garden was designed in 1856 by the University of Melbourne’s first Professor of Natural History, Frederick McCoy and architect Edward La Trobe Bateman.
 Plants were planted according to an evolutionary system of classification, and the Garden was used for teaching.

 Technology and Tradition have been intrinsically part of the System Garden since its establishment 160 years ago and is recognised in its contemporary use for research and teaching.